 Ruminants and more specifically small ruminants such as sheep and goats have been reported to have gastrointestinal helminth infections with nematodes, trematodes, and cestodes, among other groups of parasites (Ntonifor et al., 2013).
 Gastrointestinal nematode (GIN) infections are widespread in grazing ruminants across the world and are continue to be one of the main challenges to ruminant productivity because they can reduce food intake and lead to tissue damage, decrease in the growth of skeletal muscles and live weight gain, and a decrease in milk production (Van Houtert and Sykes, 1996).
 The primary target of GI nematodes is the digestive system, and their harmful effects seriously impair the well-being of small ruminants.
 Early diagnosis and judicious anthelmintic treatment can reduce these financial losses (Kalwaghe et al., 2019).
 Strongyloides spp., Oesophagostomum spp., Bunostomum spp., Gaigeria spp., Trichostrongylus spp., Haemonchus spp., Mecistocirrus spp., Ostertagia spp., Cooperia spp., and Nematodirus spp. are among the gastrointestinal nematodes of goats (Soulsby, 1965).
 The blood-feeding nematode Haemonchus contortus causes acute oedema, anaemia, hypoproteinemia, and diarrhoea in hosts that are vulnerable (Ortolani et al., 2013; Pouliot et al., 2016).

 The local agroclimatic factors viz. temperature, humidity, rainfall, grazing pastures, and management practices all influences the occurrence of intestinal parasites in small ruminants.
 These factors regulate the prevalence and seriousness of different parasitic diseases in a specific region (Takelye et al., 1991).
 Livestock may become infected with nematodes by the consumption of infectious larvae (L3) that have been transmitted by contaminated grass and thus number of infectious larvae on pasture may indicate infection in grazing goats on a particular pasture field.
-Therefore, Pasture management is an essential factor of nematode parasite control programs (Laha et al., 2015); for which thorough understanding of seasonal larval availability, larval origin, and climatic requirements for worm egg hatching, larval development, and survival is essential.
+Therefore, pasture management is an essential factor of nematode parasite control programs (Laha et al., 2015); for which thorough understanding of seasonal larval availability, larval origin, and climatic requirements for worm egg hatching, larval development, and survival is essential.

 One of the method of forecasting the GI nematode infection is Bioclimatographs, which are extremely useful in determining the prevalence and distribution of these gastrointestinal nematodes in various geographical regions.
 These graphical representations aid in the prediction and management of infections in goats by illustrating the relationship between climate parameters (such as temperature and humidity) and the prevalence of these parasites.
 To predict outbreaks of soil-transmitted helminths in domesticated animals, bioclimatographs, which are descriptions of the climatic envelope in which disease occurs, have been developed (Swarnkar and Singh, 2011; Bonnell et al., 2016).